Smith Reynolds Airport

 Smith Reynolds Airport (IATA: INT, ICAO: KINT, FAA LID: INT) is a public airport 3 miles (5 km) northeast of Winston-Salem in Forsyth County, North Carolina.
-The airport has two runways, and is used for general aviation and flight training as there is now no scheduled passenger airline (which is handled locally by the Piedmont Triad International Airport in Greensboro).
-It is home to the Winston-Salem air show, usually held in September, which draws about 20,000 spectators.
+The airport has two runways, and is used for general aviation and flight training.
+There are currently no scheduled passenger airline flights (these are handled locally by the Piedmont Triad International Airport in Greensboro).
+Smith Reynolds was once home to the Winston-Salem air show, usually held in September, which drew about 20,000 spectators.
+There has not been an airshow since 2015.
+The airport has multiple flight schools and maintenance facilities.
+Smith Reynolds also has an operational control tower that operates from 6:00 AM to 9:30 PM year-round.
+INT covers 702 acres (284 ha) of land.

 History

 The question of an airmail route and an airport for Winston-Salem was decided in the 1920s when land west of Greensboro was selected over a Winston-Salem tract, and Winston-Salem withdrew from the Tri-city Airport Commission.

 A portion of land off Walkertown Avenue (present-day Liberty Street) was chosen as the perfect site for an airport.
 Clint Miller pledged $17,000 for the development of facilities at the airfield, so when the new Airport Corporation met for the first time, they decided the airfield would be named Miller Municipal Airport.
 Reynolds Aviation would be the main activity at Miller Field for its first five years.
 There were flights to New York, Detroit, Philadelphia and Baltimore, and weekend taxi service to Wrightsville and Myrtle Beach.
 In 1932, when Dick Reynolds disbanded Reynolds Aviation, a group of local businessmen formed Camel City Flying Service.
 Camel City renovated the existing structures, strengthened field lights and installed a grandstand for aerial shows.

 In 1933, the Civil Works Administration, a program developed by The New Deal, began extending each runway by 500 ft, lining the main hangar floors with concrete and relocating the field lighting system.
 Through the 1930s Miller Airport received many New Deal projects including a new administration building, a third runway, and a field lighting system.
 The airport land was expanded to 170 acre and a fourth runway was added by 1938.

-In 1940 Charles Norfleet, the president of the Airport Commission, contacted Eastern Air Lines, requesting them to begin servicing Miller Airport.
-When Eastern agreed to add Miller Airport to its north-south route network, Dick Reynolds and his sisters, trustees of the Z. Smith Reynolds Foundation, donated funds from the Foundation to further modernize and expand the airport.
-In 1942, Miller Municipal Airport was renamed and dedicated to Smith Reynolds, a pioneer in aviation before his untimely death at the age of 20.
+In 1940 President of the Airport Commission Charles Norfleet contacted Eastern Air Lines requesting them to begin servicing Miller Airport.
+When Eastern agreed to add Miller Airport to its north–south route network, Dick Reynolds and his sisters, all trustees of the Z. Smith Reynolds Foundation, donated funds from the Foundation to further modernize and expand the airport.
+In 1942, Miller Municipal Airport was renamed and dedicated to Smith Reynolds, a pioneer in aviation before his death at the age of 20.

 From 1942 until 1945, Smith Reynolds Airport was a training base for military pilots in addition to its commercial and private airline services.

+The airport was struck by an F2 tornado on May 5, 1989.
+The tornado tossed 30 aircraft and damaged hangers.